Close

 4. Don’t over pack.
 If you go over your allotted weight limit, you are responsible for paying the extra expenses incurred.

-5. Make sure to hand carry important documents like your orders, birth certificates, housing information, financial information, medication, phone charger, school or employment records, vehicle documentation or anything else that you or your family will need immediately.
-Do not pack these items with the rest of your belongings because they could get lost.
+5. Make sure to hand carry important documents such as your orders, birth certificates, housing information, financial information, medication, phone charger, school or employment records, vehicle documentation or anything else that you or your family will need immediately.
+Do not pack these items with the rest of your belongings, because they could get lost.

 7. On packing day, make sure to set aside any important items you need to keep with you, such as car keys, important documents, etc. Put those items somewhere the movers do not have access to, such as your car, or a closet clearly marked as “Do Not Pack.”

-8. Household goods shipments can take weeks to months to be delivered, so be prepared to wait for your stuff.
-If you arrive at your destination before your belongings do, you can usually borrow basic items like pots and pans, utensils, coffee makers, etc. from your installation loan closet.
+8. Household goods shipments can take weeks to months to be delivered, so be prepared to wait.
+If you arrive at your destination before your belongings do, you can usually borrow basic items such as pots and pans, utensils, coffee makers, etc., from your installation loan closet.
 Services vary by installation, so contact your Military and Family Support Center to see what loan closet services they offer.

 9. Learn more about shipping your car overseas.
 Different host countries have different requirements for foreign vehicles, so check ahead to see if your vehicle meets those requirements or if the country has a restriction against foreign vehicles.

 It’s never too early to start planning your move.
-For more tips, check out this short article on arranging a personal property shipment, or contact Military OneSource for relocation assistance.
+For more tips, check out this MilLife Guide on arranging a personal property shipment, or contact Military OneSource for relocation assistance.
 Consultants are available 24/7/365 to answer your questions and connect you with the resources you need to master your move.
 Call 800-342-9647, use OCONUS calling options, or schedule a live chat.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.